LAHYANIOmar/Emotion-classificaion/README.md

 # Facial recognition and facial expression classification.
-acial recognition and emotion detection are two important aspects of computer vision and data science.
+Facial recognition and emotion detection are two important aspects of computer vision and data science.
 With the advancements in deep learning and artificial intelligence, the ability to automatically recognize faces and accurately infer emotions from facial expressions has become increasingly feasible and valuable.
 This report